RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 </div>

 # Drive mechanics

-This floppy drive is equipped with the ALPS drive mechanism which reputedly is more reliable than Newtronics drive mechanism.
-Not of the mechanism itself, but the R/W head is less likely to go bad.
+This floppy drive is equipped with the ALPS drive mechanism, which is reputed to be more reliable than the Newtronics drive mechanism.
+Not necessarily because of the mechanism itself, but because the R/W head is less likely to fail.

 <p align="center">
     <img src="Images/Drive01.jpeg" alt="Description" width="1000">